OZoneSQT/Parallel-Programming/Asignments/A1/Asignment1.md

 Christopher McArthur | `40004257`

 ## Question 1
+All the tests were done with the same number of darts and rounds.

 - A) Code provided in `mpi-reduce.c` and ran with -n == 1
   - the runtime was 0.246764 (i'm assuming seconds)